SuperNEMO-DBD/Falaise/CONTRIBUTING.md

 3. [Build, test and run Falaise locally](https://github.com/SuperNEMO-DBD/Falaise#installing-falaise).
 This provides an initial compilation and test before you make any changes.
 4. Starting making your changes on the feature branch
-   - Recompile and test regularly
+   - Recompile and test regularly, ensuring that code compiles without warnings or errors
-   - Follow the style guide *(WIP: at present, just match existing case and indents)* and use `clang-format` to apply/fix spacing and layout automatically
+   - Follow the [style guide](https://github.com/SuperNEMO-DBD/Falaise/documentation/development/CodingStandards.md) and use `clang-format` to apply/fix spacing and layout automatically
    - You must add [unit tests](https://github.com/philsquared/Catch/blob/master/docs/tutorial.md) for new classes and/or interfaces, or to exercise bugs
    - You must add [documentation](https://www.stack.nl/~dimitri/doxygen/manual/docblocks.html) for new classes and/or interfaces
+   - Pure documentation updates are also welcome, including HOWTOs and user guide which can be written in [Markdown](http://www.stack.nl/~dimitri/doxygen/manual/markdown.html) to make writing and online presentation clearer.
    - Commit regularly, but only when everything compiles without warning and all tests pass
    - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
  5. Publish the feature branch on your fork